ulrick/ShoppingList/README.md

 ##### v1.0.1
 - Add internationalization i18n French, english, Deutcsh, Spanish
 - Highlight new inserted item and category
-- Modify a saved list name (favorite)
+- Modify a saved list name
+- Add help and tips pages
+- Replace an existing list with the current one
+- Select which items to send while sending SMS